We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 KRATOM AND DRUG TESTING

 Does kratom show up on a drug test?
 The answer is no and yes.
-For those who have to worry about standard work-related drug screens, it is highly unlikely that they will be testing for kratom.
+For those who have to worry about standard work-related drug screens, it is highly unlikely that they will be tested for kratom.
 However, there is some drug test that will specifically look for kratom.
-It will depend on where you are located, and if kratom is heavily frowned upon in your area.
+It will depend on your location and if kratom is heavily frowned upon in your area.
 Kratom is legal in most areas within the United States, and employers do not worry about testing for it.

 shop kratom

-Kratom is not an illegal substance in most parts of the USA, and it is easily accessible online, in headshops, convenience stores, gas stations, and smoke shops.
-You may find it in various forms including powder, capsules, leaves, extract, resin, vape juice, and gum.
+Kratom is not illegal in most parts of the USA, and it is easily accessible online, in headshops, convenience stores, gas stations, and smoke shops.
+You may find it in various forms, including powder, capsules, leaves, extract, resin, vape juice, and gum.

 There are some areas where the state and local government has banned the use of kratom.
 These include:

-Standard workplace drug tests would be checking for cannabinoids, cocaine, amphetamines, opiates, and PCP.
-Kratom may not show up on standard drug tests, but some of the alkaloids in kratom may be detected on certain drug tests, including urine or blood tests.
+Standard workplace drug tests would check for cannabinoids, cocaine, amphetamines, opiates, and PCP.
+Kratom may not appear on standard drug tests, but some of the alkaloids in kratom may be detected on specific drug tests, including blood or urine tests.
 Blood tests provide a shorter detection window for a substance, so most places will opt for a urine test.
 There is a specific drug screen for kratom known as kratom 10-panel.
-Of course, this screen is specially done to detect kratom.
+Of course, this screen is specially made to detect kratom.

 Different Types of Drug Tests

 Standard drug tests will not detect kratom alkaloids.
-While there are drug tests that can detect kratom alkaloids they are extremely uncommon.
-For a test to detect a particular substance, it will need to look for the specific substance or its metabolites.
-Keep in mind, that each additional substance that is added to a drug screen makes the test more expensive.
-Because of this, employers typically stick to standardize testing and will rarely add on additional substances to test for.
+While there are drug tests that can detect kratom alkaloids, they are extremely uncommon.
+A test must look for the specific substance or its metabolites to see a particular substance.
+Remember that each additional substance added to a drug screen makes the test more expensive.
+Because of this, employers typically stick to standardize testing and will rarely add on other substances to test for.

 Federal Workplace Drug Testing Guidelines fall into 5 broad categories: